eatdust/wipistepper/README.md

 ```

 In addition, a *motor* object comes with its own properties.
 Don't
-forget to check the value of the step angle, by which angle the stepper
+forget to check the value of the step angle, the angle by which the stepper
-tilts with one pulse in stepmode=1?
+tilts when receiving  one pulse in stepmode=1.
+The default is:

 ```python
 defStepAngle = 1.8 #in degrees